klappi-s/ippl-frk/VISUALISATION.md

 4. **Bad Performance**

-If you don't need the *live* or *steering*  feature don't activate it.
-Even if not used in the client GUI or the web UI actiavtig the features with the environment variables will impact performance (significantly).
+If you don't need the *live* or *steering* feature, don't activate it.
+Even if not used in the client GUI or the Web UI, activating the features with the environment variables will impact performance (significantly).

 ---